finlaymaltby/WhenTheRain/readme.md

 should just write my own dialogue system at this point
 - add ifs
 - Fix messed up naming system, alias, name, ident, q ident,
-- fix title, label, heading messy names
 - refactor parser to use a property map.
 Check for namesapce collisions
 - Add global signal jumps
+- Add unit testing
+- title is a label or a heading